 The cluster setting sets a large center stone with several smaller stones around it.
 The design highlights the combination of both large and small stones to create a beautiful piece.

 Now That You Know

+We have designed many pieces over the years, including engagement rings in Sydney, Melbourne and Brisbane.
 When selecting among the different types of ring settings, bear in mind the style your partner would appreciate.
 When you choose according to her taste, you can’t possibly go wrong with your final decision!